How to Use Washdown Scales

 With an IP65 rating, the kern SFB stainless steel platform scale is a good option for damp environments, such as those found in the food industry.
 The scale is made entirely from stainless steel and has a stainless steel load cell.

-The Adam Equipment Warrior washdown scale offers an IP66 rating and is well-suited for harsh settings.
-Featuring a fully welded grade 304 stainless steel base, top pan, pillar and indicator, the Warrior can be washed thoroughly with water during or after a task without the risk of damage.
-A sealed load cell and load cell protection chamber complete the protection of the product.
+The Adam Equipment Aqua washdown scale offers an IP67 rating and is well-suited for harsh settings.
+Featuring a removable stainless steel weighing pan, the Aqua can be washed thoroughly with water during or after a task without the risk of damage.
+This diverse product works well in a food production environment, as well as in industrial settings such as warehouses or factories.

 An IP68 rating means the A&D SE high-performance washdown scale is dustproof, waterproof, and even submersible in water.
 Affordably priced, the SE features a n epoxy-treated, corrosion-resistant load cell that is waterproof.
 Painted mild steel basework and a stainless steel platform mean the SE can withstand demanding industrial settings where frequent cleaning is needed.